Slicer/Slicer/Docs/developer_guide/modules/segmenteditor.md

 | BrushType | enum | no | CIRCLE | CIRCLE, BOX, DRAW, LINE |
 | HistogramSetLower | enum | no | LOWER | MINIMUM, LOWER, AVERAGE |
 | HistogramSetUpper | enum | no | UPPER | AVERAGE, UPPER, MAXIMUM |

+## Examples

+Examples for common operations on segmentations are provided in the [script repository](../script_repository.html#segmentations).